kevgo/cucumber-sort/README.md

 ## Usage example

-As an example, let's say you have a database of executable cooking recipes for your robotic kitchen, implemented in Cucumber.
+Let's say you have a database of executable cooking recipes for your robotic kitchen, implemented in Cucumber.
 Here is a recipe for apple pie from it:

 <a type="workspace/new-file" filename="apple_pie.feature">